Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question is specific to the team and gives you insight into what is on the CEO mind as well as insight into the “why” behind the “what.”

-## How has the company changed since you joined?
+## How Has the Company Changed since You Joined?

 ### Who to Ask:
 Cross-Functional